App and Data Management¶

 Note that the interface of the Command Editor will vary depending on the Data Type of your Data Source as outlined below.

-Database / Cloud Database
+Database / Cloud Database¶

 The Database Details window appears when editing the command of a Data Category associated with a Database/Cloud Database type Data Source.
 The Database Details window you to write SQL statements or select Database routines (stored procedures) from the Data Source.

-Writing SQL Statements
+Writing SQL Statements¶

 To issue SQL statements and queries directly to the SQL server, select the ‘Query’ tab, ensure that the ‘Statement’ radio button is checked, and insert the SQL statement directly into the text area below.

-Using SQL Parameters
+Using SQL Parameters¶

-To use parameters in a SQL statement, parameters must be manually created from the ‘Parameters’ tab, or generated from the SQL statement via the image238 button.
+To use parameters in a SQL statement, parameters must be manually

-To create a parameter manually, select the ‘Parameters’ tab, then click on the image239 button to create an empty parameter field.
+To create a parameter manually, select the ‘Parameters’ tab, then click

-Alternatively, clicking on the image241 button on the toolbar will automatically populate the parameter fields from keywords in the SQL statement with the ‘@’ prefix.
+automatically populate the parameter fields from keywords in the SQL

-For example, clicking on the image242 with the SQL statement entered as illustrated below will create a new parameter field named “name” under the ‘Parameters’ tab.
+as illustrated below will create a new parameter field named “name”

 The added benefit of having parameters in your query means that they can be used for Data Mapping purposes, such as binding parameter fields with ReachLite’s controls in Data Mapped Apps.

-Running Test / Schemas
+Running Test / Schemas¶

 In order to enable the binding of response data with ReachLite controls via Data Mapping, a Schema must be created for the response message, which is required for ReachLite to interpret the contents of the response in a well defined data structure.

-The image244 button may be used to execute your SQL statement and generate the Schema at any time, given that a valid SQL statement was provided, where the SQL response will appear under the ‘Data’ tab.
+generate the Schema at any time, given that a valid SQL statement

-Once you are done, remember to click on the image245 button to apply your changes, or close the window to discard any changes.
+Once you are done, remember to click on the button to apply

-Web Services
+Web Services¶

 The Web Service Details window appears when editing the Command of a Data Category associated with a Web Service type Data Source.